ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Throughout the rest of this document, the term "scope entry" is used as referred to "admin scope entry", unless otherwise indicated.

-## On Enforcing Different Classes of Administrators
+## On Using Group Name Patterns

-By relying on the scope format defined in this document and given an OSCORE group G1 created by a "main" Administrator, then a second "assistant" Administrator can be effectively authorized to perform some operations on G1, in spite of not being the group creator.

-Furthermore, having the object identifier ("Toid") specialized as a pattern displays a number of advantages.
+Having the object identifier ("Toid") specialized as a pattern displays a number of advantages.

-* The encoded scope can be compact in size, while allowing the Administrator to operate on large pools of group names.
+* When relying on wildcard patterns and complex patterns, the encoded scope can be compact in size while allowing the Administrator to operate on large pools of group names.

-* The Administrator and the AS do not need to know exact group names when requesting and issuing an Access Token, respectively (see {{getting-access}}).
+* When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know exact group names for requesting and issuing an Access Token, respectively (see {{getting-access}}).
 In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group, upon its creation (see {{collection-resource-post}}).

 * The Administrator may have established a secure communication association with the Group Manager based on a first Access Token T1, and then created an OSCORE group G. Following the invalidation of T1 (e.g., due to expiration) and the establishment of a new secure communication association with the Group Manager based on a new Access Token T2, the Administrator can seamlessly perform authorized operations on the previously created group G.